igordejanovic/parglare/docs/disambiguation.md

 There is another source of ambiguities.

 Parglare uses integrated scanner, thus tokens are determined on the fly.
-This gives greater lexical disambiuation power but lexical ambiguities might arise nevertheless.
+This gives greater lexical disambiguation power but lexical ambiguities might arise nevertheless.
 Lexical ambiguity is a situation when at some place in the input more than one recognizer match successfully.